Scale-Aware Recognition in Satellite Images under Resource Constraints: Methodology

 \subsection{Scale-Aware Recognition under Resource Constraints}

-Given a concept $c$, our system uses an LLM-based approach to predict which modality would yield better accuracy irrespective of cost (i.e, whether HR score, $s_c^{HR}$, or LR score, $s_c^{LR}$ , is better) (Section~\ref{subsec:LLM}).
-For a concept best suited to LR imagery, no HR imagery is acquired and inference is carried out using the LR model.
-For concepts for which HR scores are predicted to be better, our system further decides which locations to acquire HR imagery for.
-We prompt the user for a budget for HR imagery and calculate our disagreement criterion as described in eq.~\ref{eq:kd_disagreement}.
-With this criterion and the budget, we select those locations with the maximum disagreement for HR imagery.
-We then perform inference with the HR model on the acquired HR images.
-All other locations are scored using LR imagery and the improved KD model, $M^{LR}_{KD}$.
+Given a concept our LLM determines which resolution is best suited (Section~\ref{subsec:LLM}).
+If the best suited resolution is LR, we perform inference using the LR model and all LR imagery only.
+If the best suited resolution is HR, we ask the user for their HR budget.
+Then we perform model disagreement using LR imagery alone and the LR and KD models using eq.~\ref{eq:kd_disagreement}.
+With these disagreement scores and the user budget, we then sample the top locations, obtain HR images and perform inference using the HR model for these locations.
+The retrieval results for the remaining area, that it is preferable to use HR for, but cannot be fit in the budget, is scored using the KD model on LR imagery.
 The end result is accurate retrieval where HR imagery is used sparingly, only when it is really needed.